Scavenger: Scavengers that feed on carrion

+Scavengers that feed on dead plants

+Some stag beetles are obligate scavengers of dead plant material.
+For example, Lucanus cervus is dependent on dead wood during the larval stages of its life cycle.
+Adult Lucanus cervus beetles lay their eggs near the stumps of dead trees, and the larvae then spend the next 4 to 7 years feeding and growing in size.
+Types of wood eaten include oak, ash, elm, sycamore, lime and hornbeam.

+Pink bud moth larvae (also known as pink scavenger caterpillars) are facultative scavengers of dead plant material, feeding on rotting fruits, decaying flowers and leaves, but also the fruits and grains of live plants.
+Termites are facultative scavengers too.
+Termites feed on dead trees and wood, but also live plants and detritus such as humus and excrement.
+Additional examples of facultative scavengers in this category are darkling beetles (also known as tenebrionids) and banana moth larvae.

+Scavengers that feed on discarded food

+In urban settings, some animals regularly explore public parks and garbage cans for discarded food items that they can eat.
+Vertebrate examples of this type of scavenger include gulls, crows, feral pigeons, raccoons, opossums, brown rats and squirrels.
+Invertebrate examples include ants and blow flies.
+In areas where there are municipal dumps, polar bears, raccoon dogs, red foxes, martens and polecats sometimes scavenge for food.
+Hyenas also scavenge from municipal dumps in some prey-depleted districts of East Africa.

+Prehistoric scavengers

 In the prehistoric eras, the species Tyrannosaurus rex may have been an apex predator, preying upon hadrosaurs, ceratopsians, and possibly juvenile sauropods, although some experts have suggested the dinosaur was primarily a scavenger.
 The debate about whether Tyrannosaurus was an apex predator or scavenger was among the longest ongoing feuds in paleontology; however, most scientists now agree that Tyrannosaurus was an opportunistic carnivore, acting mostly as a predator but also scavenging when it could sense it.
-Recent research also shows that while an adult Tyrannosaurus rex would energetically gain little through scavenging, smaller theropods of approximately 500 kg might have gained levels similar to those of hyenas, though not enough for them to rely on scavenging.
+Recent research also shows that while an adult T. rex would energetically gain little through scavenging, smaller theropods of approximately 500 kg might have gained levels similar to those of hyenas, though not enough for them to rely on scavenging.

 Other research suggests that carcasses of giant sauropods may have made scavenging much more profitable to carnivores than it is now.
 For example, a single 40 tonne Apatosaurus carcass would have been worth roughly 6 years of calories for an average allosaur.
 As a result of this resource oversupply, it is possible that some theropods evolved to get most of their calories by scavenging giant sauropod carcasses, and may not have needed to consistently hunt in order to survive.
 The same study suggested that theropods in relatively sauropod-free environments, such as tyrannosaurs, were not exposed to the same type of carrion oversupply, and were therefore forced to hunt in order to survive.
-There are also an info that Megalodon, Ceratosaurus, Andrewsarchus and some more prehistoric animals were scavengers.

-Animals which consume feces, such as dung beetles, are referred to as coprovores.
-Animals that collect small particles of dead organic material of both animal and plant origin are referred to as detritivores.